sg87018/Interns/README.md

 # Python "Apps"
-Python based mini projects that act aa "apps"
+Python based mini projects that act as "apps"